albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-Our version of the stack uses the same `Vector` as a backing data structure.
-We are actually storing the stack items within the `Vector`, but we are shielding the `Vector` class and we are not exposing it to the outside word.
-This approach takes advantage of encapsulation as the outside world does not know about the `Vector` and cannot bypass our stack as we did before.
-We cannot invoke any method defined by the `Vector` class as this is private and never returned by our `Stack` class.
+Our version of the stack uses the same `Vector` as a backing data structure (composition).
+We are actually storing the `Stack` items within the `Vector`, but we are shielding the `vector`  property and we are not exposing it to the outside word.
+This approach takes advantage of encapsulation as the outside world does not know about the `Vector` class and cannot bypass our `Stack` as we did before.
+We cannot invoke any method defined by the `Vector` class as our `vector` property is `private` and is never returned by our `Stack` class.

 ```java
 package demo;